 These programs have been shown to reduce the spread of disease, reduce overdose deaths, and have even been shown to reduce drug usage overall.
 Why wouldn’t we switch to a program that works better and costs less?

-Simply put, our tax dollars are not being used as well as they could be, and America would benefit from additional taxes.
+Simply put, our tax dollars are not being utilized as effectively as they could be, and America would benefit from additional tax revenue.
 But Americans will never agree to higher taxes until they can easily see the benefits.

 The Government needs to show where and how our taxes are used

 If you’ve ever searched for where our tax dollars go, it is cumbersome to say the least.
-Rough, high-level breakdowns of how much goes to the military and how much goes to Medicare are easy enough to find.
-But drilling deeper takes a lot of work, involving many long and tedious PDFs.
+Rough, high-level breakdowns of how much is allocated to the military and how much is allocated to Medicare are readily available.
+However, drilling deeper requires a significant amount of work, involving numerous lengthy and tedious PDFs.
 Even then, you may never find it all.

-Our government should be required to have an easy-to-follow breakdown of where all of the federal taxes are used, not just by major departments, but down into the individual programs, including describing the intended benefit to the public.
+Our government should be required to provide an easy-to-follow breakdown of where all federal taxes are allocated, not just by major departments, but also down to individual programs, including a description of the intended public benefit.
 Any layperson should be able to read this breakdown and clearly understand how their tax dollars are being used.

-Our government needs to be upfront about misallocation, such as what has recently been uncovered with the Pentagon.
-Civilian contractors have been substantially overpaid, and billions of dollars worth of military equipment is unaccounted for.
+Our government needs to be transparent about misallocation.
+Take what was recently revealed by the Pentagon.
+Civilian contractors have been substantially overpaid, and billions of dollars’ worth of military equipment is unaccounted for.

 Waste, fraud, and abuse are all drains on what our taxes should be doing for those who pay them.
-Even worse, it makes the public lose trust in the government and the tax system.
+Even worse, it erodes the public's trust in the government and the tax system.

 Many nations don’t have a standard worker file taxes at all.
 The government does the year-end work and sends the result to the taxpayer, including any money owed.
 The only reason it is as complicated as it is in America is the typical reason: lobbying.
 Both H&R Block and TurboTax spent millions to stop the government from simplifying tax returns.